 “Melanoma is on the rise, more people are dying from it, yet is the number one preventable cancer.
 This [population] could be subtext of that trend.”

 Don’t place the full responsibility of either caregiving or managing your care on the shoulders of your family members.
-This is often a daughter or daughter-in-law who must balance their career, family, and other responsibilities.
+The role of the caregiver usually falls on a daughter or daughter-in-law.
+She must balance their career, family, and other responsibilities.
 It is not easy.
 There is a better solution.

 Affordable Long-Term Care Insurance gives you access to your choice of quality care in the setting you desire without placing a burden and stress on your loved ones.
 Plus, they protect your income and savings.
 There is no need for your family to go into crisis management when you take the initiative to safeguard assets and ease family stress with an affordable Long-Term Care Insurance policy.